jyenriquez/Simple-chat/README.md

 # Simple-chat
-A simple chat application using front-end and back-end stuff
+A simple chat web app, currently in progress